gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl2-whats-new.md

 ## Multi-Sampled renderbuffers

-In WebGL1 the canvas itself could be anti-aliased with the GPU's built in multi-sample system but there was no support for user controlled mutli-sampling.
+In WebGL1 the canvas itself could be anti-aliased with the GPU's built in multi-sample system but there was no support for user controlled multi-sampling.
 In WebGL2 you can now make multi-sampled renderbuffers.

 ## Occlusion Queries